-The VCE VET Community Services program offers students the opportunity to learn about the community services sector and explore specific contexts of work.
+The VCE VET Community Services program is drawn from a national training package and offers portable qualifications which are recognised throughout Australia.
 These qualifications provide students with a broad range of knowledge and skills to pursue a career or further training in the community services sector.